 - It doesn't say …it's a sin to loan money.
 Just as the Bible doesn't say that it's a sin to borrow money, it also doesn't say that it's a sin to loan money.
 Nevertheless, it's important to remember that when you loan someone money, you inevitably change your relationship with that person, even if he or she is your own child.
 And the change usually isn't for the better.

 What, then, does the Bible have to say about debt?
 This is an extremely important question, since there are circumstances under which certain key biblical principles seem almost to compel us to borrow money.
 For instance: in 1 Timothy 5:8, Paul writes, "If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever."
 What does this mean for parents who don't have ready cash on hand to pay for a child's emergency surgery, arrange nursing care for an aging loved one?
 Clearly, it's possible to find ourselves in situations where the implied command to care for family members may outweigh all other financial considerations.
 Sometimes we must in order to adequately care for our own.

-If and when we are obliged to incur debt, there are three important biblical concepts that should govern our borrowing decisions.
-They are as follows:
+If and when we are obliged to incur debt, there are three important biblical concepts that should govern our borrowing decisions: